Knotx/knotx-fragments/core/README.md

 # Fragments Handler
-This module contains logic of building a *Task* (a directed graph) consisting of *Actions*.
+This module contains the logic of building a *Task* (a directed graph) consisting of *Actions*.

-Fragments can contain `data-knotx-task` entry in their configuration.
-If it is present, then the processing logic of defined *Task* is applied.
+Fragments can contain a `data-knotx-task` entry in their configuration.
+If it is present, then the processing logic of a defined *Task* is applied.

 The example HTML markup:
 ```html